 Maybe you'll become a committed birdwatcher.
 Remember, they're watching you back, so behave!

 Story by Rachel Brown.
-This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in December 2009.
+This article originally appeared in Plenty in December 2008 and has been added to MNN.com.